 Tip 2.
 Wash and wear: Bring quick-dry activewear

 The trick to packing fewer clothes is to wash and wear.
 Bring a small bottle of laundry detergent and wash your clothes in the shower as and when needed.
 Leave it to dry overnight and ta-daa, you have clean clothes for the next day!
-This method will be trickier if you are staying in dorms where there is less space and privacy to hang your laundry, so you’ll want to take advantage of hostels with laundry and/or drying areas (or empty dorms) so you can hang your underwear without shame.
+This method will be trickier if you are staying in dorms where there are less space and privacy to hang your laundry, so you’ll want to take advantage of hostels with laundry and/or drying areas (or empty dorms) so you can hang your underwear without shame.
 Or don’t be a cheap-ass like me and just pay for laundry service.

 The wash-and-wear method is quick and easy if you pack quick-dry activewear shirts!
 Anyone who has traveled with wet clothes in their bag will know that it is the worst thing ever, so always go for quick-dry materials.
 It’s also the best type of fabric to travel with because it wicks sweat easily and is great for adventuring to jungles and waterfalls.